SICKAG/sick_scan_xd/doc/slam.md

 ## Example Setup

-To make SLAM testing even easier, the <catkin_workspace>/src/sick_scan/tools/setup_sick_scan_slam.sh script was created.
-When you execute this script, a new workspace is created fully automatically, which contains both the sick_scan repo. and the hector_slam repo.
+To make SLAM testing even easier, the <catkin_workspace>/src/sick_scan_xd/tools/setup_sick_scan_slam.sh script was created.
+When you execute this script, a new workspace is created fully automatically, which contains both the sick_scan_xd repo. and the hector_slam repo.
 The scanner and the SLAM process are then started. rviz is also started to visualize the data.
 Start of script:
 ```
-cd <catkin-workspace>/src/sick_scan/tools
+cd <catkin-workspace>/src/sick_scan_xd/tools
 . setup_sick_scan_slam.sh
 ```